U2 MAGAZINE No: 4 - AUGUST 1982

 to the love of He who made the blind

 to see.
-He's coming back, He's coming
+He's coming back,

 back.
 Believe HIM.
 Jesus coming.